Cyber Labeling Research Initiative

 • The initial products addressed include consumer-facing solar inverters and smart meters.

-• Phase 1: The participating Labs researched standards applicable to a label for consumer-facing energy infrastructure and — with input from participating vendor partners — developed a label concept.
+• Phase 1: The participating labs researched standards applicable to a label for consumer-facing energy infrastructure and — with input from participating vendor partners — developed a label concept.

 • Phase 2: Public comment period to collect user feedback and demonstrate proof of concept.